 Web Intelligence can also be used in offline mode using the Web Intelligence Rich Client, a standalone Microsoft Windows application you must be installed locally on your PC.
 When working in offline mode using the Rich Client, you can continue to work with Web Intelligence Documents (WIDs).

-You also use the Webi Rich Client while connected to the CMS or Central Management Server repository.
+You also use the Webi Rich Client while connected to the Business Objects CMS or Central Management Server repository.

 SAP Webi needs data in order to display it in a meaningful format to your users.
 It uses a concept called Universes, which can represent data from business areas such as Finance, Sales, Human Resources, Purchasing, Equipment Maintenance, Project Systems and many others.

 Universes are normally created by a universe designer who is deeply knowledgeable of your organization's databases.
 Using the BusinessObjects Designer, the Universe Designer will create universes and make them available to users as InfoViews, normally within the BusinessObjects portal.
 When you want to create a Web Intelligence document, you first select a query that interests you.

 In order to retrieve new data from your corporate data sources using Webi, you will need to create Web Intelligence documents or edit the query associated with an existing document.

 In order to create a new document, you do the following: